SYMPTOMS

 delivery of the original message.

-and marked a message as spam locate the message ID (.mai) that contains the
+message as spam locate the message ID (.mai) that contains the header line

-header line "X-ME-Content: Deliver-To=Junk" within the mailboxes "Junk E-Mail"
+"X-ME-Content: Deliver-To=Junk" within the mailboxes "Junk E-Mail" folder along

 Example: